 Rarely does everyone on a team agree on the possible causes for a particular problem.
-Using a fishbone diagram can bring a team together by soliciting everyone’s input.
+A fishbone diagram can bring a team together by soliciting everyone’s input.
 The result is an easily understood, graphical view of the possible causes generated by the team.

-The best way to understand a fishbone diagram is to look at an actual example (if you only need a template, this Fishbone Diagram Template was used for creating the four latest examples on this site).
+Learning fishbone diagrams is best achieved by studying examples.
+The good news is that fishbone diagrams are not complicated (if you only need a template, this Fishbone Diagram Template was used for creating the four latest examples on this site).
 In this case, a call center team is focused on reducing customer call times that exceed two minutes.

 The call center’s team leader knew that there were many possible causes (and opinions!) about the reasons for excessive call times, so she pulled the team together and used the fishbone diagram method to collect and organize possible causes.